rust-unofficial/patterns/patterns/RAII.md

 ## Description

-RAII stands for "Resource allocation is initialisation" which is a terrible name.
+[RAII][wikipedia] stands for "Resource Acquisition is Initialisation" which is a terrible name.
 The essence of the pattern is that resource initialisation is done in the constructor of an object and finalisation in the destructor.
 This pattern is extended in Rust by using an RAII object as a guard of some resource and relying